What You Need to Know Before You Buy Property in New York

 The first and most obvious choice might be to borrow from family.

-It's not unusual for parents to help out their adult children with a little cash for their first real estate purchase.
+It's not unusual for parents to help their adult children with a bit of cash for their first real estate purchase.

-Likewise, there are other family members and even some close friends who may be willing to loan out the money to you.
+Likewise, other family members and even some close friends may be willing to loan out the money to you.

-You're relative or friend won't even need to worry about paying a gift tax as the IRS allows up to a $15,000 exemption.
+Your relative or friend won't need to worry about paying a gift tax as the IRS allows up to a $15,000 exemption.

-No tax needs to be paid for any large cash gifts, as a matter of fact, until you exceed a lifetime gift-exemption cap of $11.8 million.
+No tax must be paid for large cash gifts until you exceed a lifetime gift-exemption cap of $11.8 million.

-Just be aware that unlike not paying a lending institution, you can very easily and quickly destroy relationships with people in your life by not paying them back.
+Just be aware that unlike not paying a lending institution, you can quickly destroy relationships with people by not paying them back.

 Using Your Retirement Accounts